Ara Parseghian Medical Research Foundation

 Donate Now

-A drug trial is currently being conducted with OGT 918 (Zavesca or Miglustat) with NP-C patients.
-This compound proved to be very effective in NP-C mice in slowing the progression of the disease.
-Our hope is that it will do the same in humans.
+A drug trial has recently been concluded with Zavesca (OGT 918 or Miglustat) with NP-C patients.
+This compound proved to be effective in NP-C mice in a research project funded by the Ara Parseghian Medical Research Foundation in slowing the progression of the disease.
+It has shown some positive benefits with some NP-C children and adults.

-Phase 1-2 of the trial is in progress with NP-C patients in the UK and the United States.
-There is also a pediatric trial.
+The Phase 1-2 trial was conducted with NP-C patients in the UK and the United States.
+There was an adult and a pediatric trial.

 Important Information for Patients taking Zavesca